tillitis/tillitis-key1/hw/boards/mta1-usb-v1/test/README.md

 ### TK-1 production test (tk1_test_sequence)

-This test checks all major subcircuits on the TK-1
+This test checks all major subcircuits on the TK-1, and is used to verify that the PCBA was assembled correctly.
+It should be run on all newly assembled TK-1 boards.

 Requirements: